Leave a Review

 Leaf-Spring suspension is the most common type of axles you’ll find on a trailer whether it’s open or enclosed.
 It has been the most common axle system largely due to its affordability.
 Some people prefer the leaf spring suspension because, even though it has more moving parts and thus more potential for parts to break, the leaf spring platform is easy to buy parts for and repair.
 Torsion suspension is nicknamed the “white glove” suspension because these trailers offer by far the smoothest towing experience.
 The independent rubber-ride system absorbs the shock and bumpiness of a rough road.
 Whether fully loaded or completely empty the ride with torsion suspension will be smooth; however, unlike the repairable leaf-spring, torsion axles need to be completely replaced when/if it ever fails.
 For most towing jobs the leaf-spring suspension does the trick just fine, but for hauling precious cargo like your premium race car or your loyal steeds the torsion suspension is definitely preferred.

-All of the trailer brands at Texas Trailers (Wells Cargo, Haulmark Trailers, Delta, Polar King, Forest River, Big Tex and Texas Trailers) come with warranties!
+All of the trailer brands at Texas Trailers (Wells Cargo, Haulmark Trailers, Delta, Polar King, Forest River, Big Tex, and Texas Trailers) come with warranties!

 Type your question into our Contact Form on our Contact Page and we'll get back to you with an answer as soon as possible!